aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Setvar.md

 ### `flagvarvalue`: int

 The [flagvar](../../../Flags%20arrays/flagvar.md) slot used to retrieve the value used to calculate the new value of `flagvar`.
 This must be a valid [flagvar](../../../Flags%20arrays/flagvar.md) slot or an exception will be thrown.

+## Remarks

+Syntax (2) and (3) are a less flexible version of [Addvar](Addvar.md).
+While the functionalities are equivalent, [Addvar](Addvar.md) provides multiplication and integer division as well as the ability for the value to be the current berries amount.